This post is part of the series 'MSTest v2'. Be sure to check out the rest of the blog posts of the series!

 - MSTest v2: Setup a test project and run tests

 - MSTest v2: Testing against multiple frameworks (this post)

 When you create a .NET library, you can target multiple frameworks: .NET Framework, .NET Core, Universal Windows Platform, etc., and their different versions.
-You can now write code that targets .NET Standard to target a maximum of platform at once.
+You can now write code that targets .NET Standard to target a maximum of platforms at once.
 However, you should test your code runs well on all these platforms.
 For example, if you create a .NET Standard 2.0 library, you may want to test it on .NET Core 2.0 and .NET Framework 4.6.1.
 You'll find the compatibility table of .NET Standard in the documentation

 Using the new csproj, you can set multiple target frameworks.
 The test runner will use all of them.